 The All Wales Pre-Registration Nursing and Midwifery Group assisted by HEIW Programme Manager Education Wales, is leading on a ‘Once for Wales 2020’ national approach to implementation of the new NMC Standards.
 The Group includes representation from service users and carers, Approved Education Institutions, Health Boards/Trusts, Chief Nursing Office, RCN Wales and other key stakeholders.

-The first cohort of students to embark on the new NMC pre-registration nursing proficiencies and post-registration prescribing programmes in Wales will commence September 2020 subject to successful NMC approval.
-Midwifery proficiencies are expected early 2020 with programme approvals commencing in 2021.
-Specialist Community Public Health Nursing and Specialist Practitioner Qualification programme proficiencies are currently under development.
+The first cohort of students to embark on the new NMC pre-registration nursing proficiencies and post-registration prescribing programmes in Wales will commence September 2020.
+All Welsh university nursing programmes have now been approved following NMC approval events held during 2019/20.
+One university approval event has needed to reschedule due to the COVID-19 emergency, now planned for December 2020.
+Midwifery proficiencies were published in October 2019 and programme approvals will commence across Wales in 2021.
+NMC are continuing external engagement work on post registration standards including Specialist Community Public Health Nursing and Specialist Practitioner Qualification.

 HEIW Programme Manager Education Wales talks about the new NMC Standards for education: